 Some consumers might be concerned about the food that is produced in Thailand; however, Koha insists that strict safety and quality control measures are still maintained.
 Also, Koha isn’t the only premium wet pet food provider to have factories in Asia, as Weruva also does this.

-Koha is one of the few brands to not be available from large pet stores or retailers like PetSmart and Chewy.
+Koha is one of the few brands not available from large pet stores or retailers like PetSmart and Chewy.
 They are sold directly by Koha, along with smaller physical and online retailers.
 It appears some Koha products can be sourced from Amazon; however, it isn’t clear whether these are authorized resellers.

 Koha Product Range